 In addition to language, the setting can affect the outcome, too.
 Don't interrupt what your partner is doing to break the news.
 That is, don't call him or her at work, or barge into a room and say, "Hey, we have to talk."
 That's how you might deliver news of a death in the family or start an argument.

 The right setting is a relaxing one, just the two of you, where there won't be any distractions.
 A conversation over a quiet dinner or a walk in the park is preferable to a bowling alley or the supermarket.

 The worst time to tell, other than after having sex, is during foreplay or when your clothes are already off.
-That would not only spoil the mood, but it could also annoy your partner, starting the conversation on the wrong foot.
+That would not only spoil the mood, but it could also annoy your partner.

-It would be best to let the topic come up naturally in conversation.
-That way, it would seem less like a bombshell and more like any other development in your life.
+It is usually best to let the topic come up naturally in conversation.
+That way, it will seem less like a bombshell and more like any other development in your life.
 For example, you could say, "Just so you know, my doctor called me yesterday with some test results, and said I have the virus that causes genital herpes."